 You give a smooth and glossy finish to your hair using a gel and wax first.
 After that, here’s what happens next; the hair is slightly overlapped from the front and then the strands are styled into a sagging bun.

 The most adored bubble piped side pony is a Chinese hairstyle inspired by the 70s.
 Remember how the girls used to pull their hair into a pony for schools?
 It’s an awe-inspiring hairstyle made with numerous rubber bands.
 A mid-section is created for two ponytails, and one side is tied and tweaked with the other into a beautiful bubble side pony.

 This freestyle hairstyle for Chinese women is making headlines these days.
-The top knots are an in the thing!
-Inspirited from the pageant woman’s walks at the events, you can recreate this hairdo at your home.
+The top knots are inspired from the pageant woman’s walks at the events, you can recreate this hairdo at your home.
 All you have to do is twist your hair up and form a bun.
 You can use a band or a ribbon to hold it tight to have it on fleek.